ansible/ansible/docs/docsite/rst/dev_guide/developing_locally.rst

 .. note:: The same can be done for all plugin types, but using the specific configuration and/or adjacent directories for that plugin type, see below.
 .. note::

    The ``ansible-doc`` command can parse module documentation from modules written in Python or an adjacent YAML file.
-If you have a module written in a programming language other than Python, please write the documentation in a Python or YAML file adjacent to the module file.
+If you have a module written in a programming language other than Python, please write the documentation in a Python or YAML file adjacent to the module file. :ref:`adjacent_yaml_doc`

 Adding standalone local modules for selected playbooks or a single role
 -----------------------------------------------------------------------